 The bill, introduced by Senator Hicks-Hudson and co-sponsored by Senators DeMora and Ingram, amends section 5705.19 of the Revised Code and enacts section 307.852 to authorize counties and political subdivisions to place tax levies on the ballot specifically for pre-kindergarten programs.
-The new section 307.852 outlines that funds from these levies must be allocated to nonprofit entities that are organized under state laws and exempt from federal income taxation.
-These entities are required to use the funds to support licensed child care centers and preschool programs for children aged four and above, particularly focusing on families with incomes not exceeding 400% of the federal poverty line.
-The bill also includes accountability measures, allowing county commissioners to demand refunds and take legal action against nonprofits that misuse the funds.
+The new section outlines that county commissioners can allocate funds from these levies to nonprofit entities that meet certain criteria, including being organized under state laws and exempt from federal income taxation.
+These nonprofits must ensure that funds are distributed to licensed child care centers and preschool programs serving children aged four and above, with a focus on assisting families with incomes not exceeding four hundred percent of the federal poverty line.

 Statutes affected: As Introduced: 5705.19